triton-inference-server/stateful_backend/README.md

 2. Create an ONNX model that exposes input and output state tensors.
-The model should also has a mechanism to reset the initial values of state tensors for the beginning of the sequence.
+The model should also have a mechanism to reset the initial values of state tensors for the beginning of the sequence.
 See the example model for a reference.

 3. Create a model config file that matches the ONNX model.
 The model config file only needs to have the standard Input and Outputs excluding the state tensors listed.
-The state pairs are listed as below for the example ONNX model:
+The state pairs are listed in the `parameters` section.
+For the example ONNX model:

 ```
    {